adobe/oss-contributors/README.md

    user profile info, and drop the `company` field from that info into the DB table described in (1).

+### How Are Companies Tracked?

+Check out the [`src/util/companies.js`](src/util/companies.js) file.
+How it
+works:

+1. There is a "catch-all" regular expression (🤡) that tries to match on known tech company names.
+2. If a match is detected, then we try to map that back to a nicer label for a company name.
+Note that multiple expressions from the company catch-all may map to a single company (e.g. AWS, AMZN and Amazon all map back to Amazon).

 ### JSON Cache

 This project will "cache" the results stored in the MySQL DB locally in a JSON